rrialq/jsr223-profile-activator-extension/README.md

 You can use the expression manager as an object in the script language; its default name is ```aitor```.

 ### The interpolated expression
-The interpolated expression if the object returned by the expression manager.
+The interpolated expression is the object returned by the expression manager.
 It encapsulates the interpolated value, and it has some methods to get the interpolated value or a default value, String, boolean or int, directly.

 ## Install the extension
 You need to copy the following file to the folder ```${MAVEN_HOME}/lib/ext```: